Mühle Glashütte: 1970-2007: Hans-Jürgen Mühle

 After the death of his father, Hans-Jürgen Mühle (b.
 1941), took over his father's business.
 In 1972 the Mühle family suffered dispossession for a second time.
 The company was initially transformed in a national enterprise and in 1980 converted into the Glashütte Watchmaking Plants (VEB Glashütter Uhrenbetriebe).

 Hans-Jürgen Mühle was still in active operation, and later became sales manager of the Glashütte Watchmaking Plants.
 The German unification enabled him to revive the company of his ancestors, so in 1994, he founded "Mühle-Glashütte GmbH nautische Instrumente und Feinmechanik" (nautical instruments and precision engineering).

 At the beginning Mühle produced professional marine chronometers, ship's timepieces and other nautical instruments such as Barometer or hygrometer.
 Two years later the production was extended to mechanical wristwatches, which quickly became the main business of the company.
 Mühle used in house refined Swiss movements for production of its watches.
 In 2005 it came into a legal dispute with a different manufacturer (Nomos Glashütte) about whether the movements go along with the so-called "Glashütte rule" (i.e., 50% of the adding value of the movement has to be realized in Glashütte).
-The dispute escalated and Mühle had to file for insolvency in October 2007.
+The dispute escalated and Mühle was forced to reoriganize in 2007.

 2007-2011: Thilo Mühle

 Thilo Mühle (b.
 1968) joined the family business in 2000.
 In October 2007, he took over the management of the company to pull it back from bankruptcy.

-Under the leadership of Thilo Mühle the watchmaker has steadily expanded its vertical integration.
-In addition to the already developed in 2003 and patented a woodpecker regulation, the newly developed Glashütte three-quarter plate and the Mühle rotor, the company now has two movements with their own caliber name: the chronograph movement MU 9408 and then in March 2011 introduced manual winding movement MU 9411.
+Under the leadership of Thilo Mühle, the watchmaker expanded its vertical integration.
+This included the development of the woodpecker regulation in 2003 (later patented), the Glashütte three-quarter plate and the Mühle rotor.
+The company introduced two movements with their own caliber name: the chronograph movement MU 9408 and then in March 2011 introduced manual winding movement MU 9411.
+In 2010 the company expanded their business by entering into the USA market with Duber Time as its exclusive distributor.
+In 2012, the S.A.R Flieger-Chronograph received the best 'Active Lifestyle Watch' award from an international jury of watch experts.
+Several models, including the Teutonia II series and related sports models, have also received design awards at international competitions in 2017 and 2021.